 If you are not having a pot luck though, having a menu planned is a great way to know what you will need and how much you will be spending to make it.

 By having a menu, you can make a master list of ingredients in each dish and breakdown the of cost of the dish.
 If one dish seems like it is going to break the budget, try to replace it with one equally as tasty and filling but that costs less to make.
 Think of it kind of like you do home meal planning.
 What will taste good and be filling, but won’t cost an arm and a leg to cook?
-For some great food ideas and recipes for your family reunion, check out my recent post Family reunion food ideas -recipes.
+For some great food ideas and recipes for your family reunion, check out our post Family reunion food ideas -with recipes.

 The Legal Stuff